GreenOpsInc/atlas/docs/index.md

 ## What is Atlas?

 Atlas is an open-source deployment pipeline platform for Kubernetes applications.
 Atlas makes it easy to run a continuous deployment pipeline across all environments and clusters, add custom tasks, tests, and plugins, and automatically rollback or remediate your applications.
 Atlas also has a management plane, allowing highly granular control over deployments and environments.
-Atlas is built on top of Argo CD.
+Atlas is built on top of [Argo CD](https://argo-cd.readthedocs.io/en/stable/), one of the dominant toolchains today for managing Kubernetes-based applications.

 ## Why Atlas?